DOWNLOAD THE RESOURCE FOR ADMINISTRATORS AND EDUCATORS

 - If student protests involve civil disobedience, be prepared to respond in a nonviolent, proportionate way.
 See PEN America’s advice on student protests involving civil disobedience.

 - Make sure students are caring for themselves.
-Activism demands significant time and energy on top of students’ other responsibilities, increasing their risk of burnout.
-This can be especially true for minoritized students, for whom campus change may be a matter of personal survival and therefore take priority over other intellectual and social opportunities.
+This work demands significant time and energy on top of students’ other responsibilities, increasing their risk of burnout.
+This can be especially true for disenfranchised students, for whom campus change may be a matter of personal survival and, therefore, take priority over other intellectual and social opportunities.

-- Invite students to talk with you about balancing activism with other commitments.
-When appropriate, ask students directly if leadership or activist work might be negatively affecting their academic progress.
+- Invite students to talk with you about balancing commitments.
+When appropriate, ask students directly if their leadership work might be negatively affecting their academic progress.

-- Recognize when student leaders are performing labor that should be a staff responsibility and advocate for staffing changes to address the need.
+- Recognize when student leaders are performing labor that should be a staff responsibility and call for staffing changes to address the need.

-- Share resources about how activists can take care of themselves, such as the following:
+- Share resources about how changemakers can take care of themselves, such as the following: